Using Agents and Tools

 How Tools Work

-When a tool is added to the chat buffer, the LLM is instructured by the plugin to return a structured XML block which has been defined for each tool.
-The chat buffer parses the LLMs response and detects any tool use before triggering the agent/init.lua file.
+When a tool is added to the chat buffer, the LLM is instructured by the plugin to return a structured JSON schema which has been defined for each tool.
+The chat buffer parses the LLMs response and detects the tool use before triggering the agent/init.lua file.
 The agent triggers off a series of events, which sees tool's added to a queue and sequentially worked with their putput being shared back to the LLM via the chat buffer.
 Depending on the tool, flags may be inserted on the chat buffer for later processing.

 An outline of the architecture can be seen here.